stumpwm/stumpwm/README.md

 * cl-ppcre
 * alexandria

+Note that installations of SBCL available in package managers are often broken, and difficult to update to the latest versions of clx.
+This can results in build errors for stumpwm.
+It is recommened to install sbcl so from source, instructions can be found below.

 The recommended way to install the dependencies is using Quicklisp.
 Follow the instructions at http://www.quicklisp.org/ to install it.
 In short: